IBM-MIL/BluePic/README.md

 ##Final Thoughts
 That's it!
 We encourage you to check out BluePic for yourself by exploring the [Github](https://github.com/IBM-MIL/BluePic) repository and cloning the project.
-We hope you can use BluePic as a starting point to write your own modern Swift applications using Bluemix and to create an amazing app of your own!
+We hope you can use BluePic as a starting point to build your own modern Swift applications using Bluemix and create an amazing app of your own!